Roof Pitch & Slope Calculator

 Frequently asked questions

-Place a 12-inch level horizontally against a roof rafter, with one end touching.
-From the other end, measure straight down to the rafter — that vertical distance in inches is your rise.
-A 6-inch drop means 6/12 pitch.
+Place a 12-inch (30 cm) level horizontally against a roof rafter, with one end touching.
+From the other end, measure straight down to the rafter.
+That vertical distance in inches (or cm) is your rise.
+A 6-inch (15 cm) drop means 6/12 pitch.
 The safest way is to measure from inside the attic against an exposed rafter rather than working on the roof itself.
-You can also measure from the gable end of the house using a level and tape measure if the rafters aren't accessible.
+You can also measure from the gable end of the house with a level and tape if the rafters aren't accessible.

 Multiply the building footprint (length × width) by the pitch multiplier shown above.
-The pitch multiplier accounts for the extra surface area added by the slope — a 6/12 pitch produces a multiplier of 1.118, so a 1,200 sq ft footprint becomes 1,341 sq ft of roof surface.
-For a complete roof area calculation including waste factor, use our Roof Square Footage Calculator (linked in the related calculators section).
+The multiplier captures the extra surface area added by the slope.
+A 6/12 pitch (26.6°) gives a multiplier of 1.118, so a 1,200 sq ft (111.5 m²) footprint becomes 1,341 sq ft (124.6 m²) of roof surface.
+For a full roof area calculation that includes a waste factor, use the Roof Square Footage Calculator (linked in related calculators).

 What is the most common roof pitch?

 Most residential roofs in the US fall between 4/12 and 9/12 (18° to 37°).
-The single most common pitch is 6/12 (26.6°), which balances aesthetics, weather performance, and walkability for installation.
-Steeper pitches (8/12 to 12/12) are common in regions with heavy snow because they shed snow load more effectively.
-Lower pitches (3/12 to 4/12) are common in modern architecture, ranch-style homes, and additions.
+The single most common pitch is 6/12 (26.6°), which balances aesthetics, weather performance, and walkability during installation.
+Steeper pitches (8/12 to 12/12) are common in heavy-snow regions because they shed snow load better.
+Lower pitches (3/12 to 4/12) show up in modern architecture, ranch-style homes, and additions.

 What is a low-slope vs steep-slope roof?

-The roofing industry classifies pitch into three categories.
-Low-slope: 0/12 to 3/12 (0° to 14°) — typically requires special membrane roofing rather than shingles.
-Conventional/medium-slope: 4/12 to 9/12 (18° to 37°) — the standard residential range that uses asphalt shingles.
-Steep-slope: 9/12 and above (37°+) — requires safety equipment for installation and may need specialty materials.
-The minimum pitch for asphalt shingles is generally 2/12, though 3/12 is the safer minimum.
+The roofing industry splits pitch into three categories.
+Low-slope: 0/12 to 3/12 (0° to 14°), which usually needs membrane roofing rather than shingles.
+Conventional or medium slope: 4/12 to 9/12 (18° to 37°), the standard residential range that uses asphalt shingles.
+Steep slope: 9/12 and above (37°+), which needs safety equipment for installation and may need specialty materials.
+Minimum pitch for asphalt shingles is generally 2/12, though 3/12 is the safer minimum.

 What's the rafter length for a given pitch?